Selected Bibliography [Capita Selecta] and Bachelor Thesis (5+10 EC)

-One additional meeting to discuss the advanced drafts of the thesis in the second half of May.
+One additional meeting in the second half of May to discuss the advanced drafts of the thesis.

-The Selected Bibliography (5 EC) is assessed with a grade by mid-March based on the assignments (90%) and a meeting with the supervisors in which the student orally pitches ideas for a thesis topic (10%).
+The Selected Bibliography (5 ECTS) is assessed and graded by mid-March based on the assignments (90%) and a meeting with the supervisors in which the student orally pitches ideas for a thesis topic (10%).

 a theoretical framework based on the literature of the Selected Bibliography

-a body that critically reviews, one or two monographs (and additional thematic articles)
+a main text giving a critical review, one or two monographs (and additional thematic articles)

 a conclusion that presents a solid argument while analysing the thematic literature and answering the research question

-a short (maximum 500 words) reflection on what has been learned in this course and how this will be used in the student’s academic choices in the near future.
+a short (maximum 500 words) reflection on what has been learned in this course and how that new knowledge will be used in the student’s academic choices in the near future.

-The student will present the thesis in a final meeting, end of June.
+The student will present the thesis in a final meeting, at the end of June.

 Registration in uSis is required.